Bokoblin/DUTS2-OOP-BokoRunner/README.md

   - mkdir build
   - cd build
   - cmake .. && make

-*You'll need gcc-4.9/g++-4.9 or higher and some other libs asked by SFML (openal, .
+Note : This project has been tested on Ubuntu Trusty (14.04 LTS) with gcc-4.9 and clang-3.6.<br>
+You may need to install the following packages before building : <br>
+libopenal-dev, libalut-dev, libxcb-image0, libudev-dev, libudev1

 ### Licences ###

-Our project is mainly licensed under Apache License Version 2.0 but some elements have other licences.
+Our project is mainly licensed under Apache License Version 2.0 but some elements have other licences.<br>
 Please take a look at the following paragraphs for more details.